chris-german/Hoffman2Tutorials/README.md

 on Hoffman2 to clone this repository.

 This document is mainly compiled by Chris German and Hua Zhou, with valuable input from Alec Chan-Goldston and Lu Zhang.
+It is maintained and updated by Seyoon Ko.
 If you want to contribute to this tutorial, work on the RMarkdown files `README.Rmd`, `RTutorial/R_Hoffman2.Rmd`, and `JuliaTutorial/Julia_Hoffman2.Rmd`, which can be knitted into the corresponding `README.md` files, and make pull requests.

 What is Hoffman2
 ----------------